Skip to Main Content

 • If your mortgage lender never filed a satisfaction of mortgage with the local recording office when you paid off your loan, your mortgage documents could save you from a dispute during a future home sale.

-• If you ever face foreclosure, you might need these documents to prove your ownership of the property.
+• If you ever face foreclosure, or a challenge to the title, you might need these documents to prove your ownership of the property.

 Other reasons you might need your mortgage statements include determining your capital gains tax liability, preparing for a major remodeling project and having documentation in case you get audited.